 Override default databinding mode

-To override the default databind method (or go back to the previous version of creating parameters) you have to set the Hide advanced databinding selection property to No.
+To override the default databinding method (or go back to the previous version of creating parameters), you have to set the Hide advanced databinding selection property to No.

 That will show all available databinding methods in the variable picker.

 VU-bound and VU-Iteration-Bound both by default use the VU number to calculate which dataset row will be bound to a particular parameter.
 The advantage of this approach is that it is known ahead of time, which record will be used for which VU and which iteration.